Why consuming the news may be harming you (and what to do about it without living in a vacuum)

 If you want to consume news differently, I’ll share some of my favorite sources at the end, but importantly, here are the criteria to look for:

-• Sharon McMahon’s Governerds.
-News is provided through Instagram stories, although she also has a brilliant podcast and online courses.
+Sharon McMahon’s Governerds.
+News is provided through Instagram stories, plus last year she launched a Substack called The Preamble.
+She also has a brilliant podcast and online courses.
 Sharon is an ex-teacher, is deliberate in not sharing her political persuasion, and focuses on helping her audience understand how the government works.
+(I’m a big fan and I’ve read her recent book too, which is a page-turner - something I rarely say about history books.)

-• The Flip Side.
+The Flip Side.
 This newsletter highlights what the right and the left think of current events.
 When I’ve read something one-sided, I find The Flip Side always delivers more nuance.
 It’s often a visual reminder that “the truth is somewhere in the middle.”
+I stopped because it wasn’t the way I wished to read news.

 Many of these survive on subscription fees.
 My approach is to try them out for a while, and if I’m getting value, find a way to contribute.
 Most have an option for a one-time donation as well as monthly subscriptions, so you can pay based on your means.
 And they all offer entry-level, rich content for free.